dotnet/AspNetCore.Docs/aspnetcore/security/authentication/configure-jwt-bearer-authentication.md

 *	The Issuer should be validated and should have the expected value.
 *	The Audience should be validated and should have the expected value.
 *	Token expiration claim should be validated.
 *	Token type should be validated.
+(Required in RFC 9068, "at+jwt")

+Following claims are required for OAuth 2.0 access tokens: iss, exp, aud, sub, client_id, iat, jti

-If any of these claims or values are incorrect, the API should return a 401 repsonse.
+If any of these claims or values are incorrect, the API should return a 401 response.

 ### JWT bearer token basic validation